 Design & Construction Updates

 The first projects to be built are neighborhood-focused amenities at the perimeter of Freshkills Park.
-Schmul Park, an existing blacktop playground, will be renovated, replacing asphalt with colorful rubber–clad play mounds, plantings and other porous surfacing.
-The park will feature handball and basketball courts, as well as an ecologically sensitive comfort station designed by architecture firm BKSK.
-Schmul Park will also serve as a pedestrian entryway to North Park.
-The comfort station and playground projects are in construction, and will open in 2012.
+Schmul Park, an existing blacktop playground, has been renovated, replacing asphalt with colorful rubber–clad play mounds, plantings and other porous surfacing.
+The park features handball and basketball courts, as well as an ecologically sensitive comfort station designed by architecture firm BKSK.
+Schmul Park serves as a pedestrian entryway to North Park.
+The comfort station and playground projects are in construction, and opened to the public in 2012.

 Owl Hollow Fields

-The Owl Hollow Fields will provide four synthetic turf soccer fields, a loop pedestrian path, parking and landscaped lawn areas.
+The Owl Hollow Fields provide four synthetic turf soccer fields, a loop pedestrian path, parking and landscaped lawn areas.
 A comfort station designed by Sage + Coombe Architects will be a LEED certified building with a green roof, geothermal heating and cooling, and a wind turbine to generate electricity.
-The fields are presently under construction in anticipation of a 2012 completion.
+The fields opened to the public last year and we expect to open the comfort station in 2014.

 North Park Phase 1